robertaicenogle/Statistics_R_Programming/README.md

 > numlist <- c(0, 1, 2, 3, 4, 5, 6, 7, 8, 9)

 The result of this command would assign the vector numlist into the environment.
+If the object is not a named value, it will provide the data type and dimension.

+R also supports a number of more **advanced data structures** such as matrices, data frames, and tibbles—all of which are variations of the same data frame concept:

+A **matrix** can be thought of as a vector of vectors, where each value in the matrix is the same data type.
+A **data frame** is very similar to a Pandas DataFrame where each column can be a different data type.
+A **tibble** is a recent data object introduced by the tidyverse package in R and is an optimized data frame with extra metadata and features.
+The most current libraries and packages in R use data frames or tibbles; however, older R packages and analysis scripts will still use matrix objects to perform specific functions or analyses.